szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 A new original description is also provided, inspired, of course, by Doom.

-### Make the Robe of Vecna the Robe of Larloch instead (1333)
+### Make the Robe of Vecna the Robe of Larloch (1333)

 This will probably not be a favorite since the robe is effectively "the best", and what you want for powergaming, but I decided to make it more nuanced, with some inspiration from NWN functionally.
-It's also now the Robe of Larloch, not Vecna, since it's probably much more lore-appropriate to begin with, and Larloch is also a lich of immense power anyway.
+It's now the Robe of Larloch, not Vecna, since it's probably much more lore-appropriate to begin with, and Larloch is also a lich of immense power anyway.
 So here are the changes (sorry, some nerfs are involved):

 - Armor Class: 5 (vanilla)
 - Casting Speed: +2 (down from +4)
 - Magic Resistance: +10% (vanilla)
-- +2 to all saving throws against spells of all schools of magic
+- +2 to all saving throws against spells of all schools of magic (specifically the schools of magic, it won't be reflected in the character summary, but it will affect saves vs. spells of every school magic either way)
 - Enemies in the field of vision of the wearer suffer a -1 penalty to all saving throws against spells of all schools of magic

 ### Make Ashen Scales more unique beyond enchantment level (1334)